-Sister Jocelyn, “Joji” as she is fondly called, entered Maryknoll on August 26, 1989, from Santa Rita Parish of the Archdiocese of Manila.
+Born in the Philippines, Sister Jocelyn, “Joji” as she is fondly called, entered Maryknoll on August 26th, 1989, from Santa Rita Parish in the Archdiocese of Manila.
 She graduated from Maryknoll College High School in the Philippines in 1975.
 Sister Joji received a B.S. in psychology from the University of the Philippines in 1979 and her M.D. degree from the University of the East – Ramon Magsaysay College of Medicine in Quezon City, Philippines, in 1985.

-Sister Joji left a good job with the government to help Maryknoll Sisters working in integrated rural pastoral health programs.
+Sister Joji left a good job with the government to help Maryknoll Sisters serving in integrated rural pastoral health programs.
 This experience of working with the poor convinced her that Maryknoll was the right choice for her.
-Sister Joji made her First Profession of Vows on November 4, 1991, at Maryknoll, NY, and her Final Vows on May 15, 1999, in Quezon City, Phiippines.
+Sister Joji made her First Profession of Vows on November 4th, 1991, at Maryknoll, NY, and her Final Vows on May 15th, 1999, in Quezon City, Philippines.

-Sister Joji worked briefly at the Maryknoll Sisters Center, from September 1991 to May 1992 in our direct mail office.
-In 1992, Sister Joji was assigned to Panama and left on July 1 of that year for her first foreign mission assignment.
+Sister Joji served briefly in the Maryknoll Sisters Center in NY, from September 1991 to May 1992 in our direct mail office.
+In 1992, she received her first mission assignment to Panama, departing on July 1st.

-After language study for six months in Cochabamba, Bolivia, Sister Joji began her ministry in the Santa Fe district of Darien, Panama, in 1993.
-Sister Joji focused on primary health care and pastoral work in the vicariates’s 24 communities.
+After language study for six months in Cochabamba, Bolivia, Sister Joji began her ministry in the Santa Fe district of Darien, Panama, in 1993, Sister Joji focused on primary health care and pastoral work in the vicariates’ 24 communities.

 Trained as a medical doctor, Sister Joji also served at the Sisters’ pastoral care center, which gives workshops on integrated health and nutrition, organic agriculture, small project administration, and the family.
 Besides Christian formation and education, the center also has a model farm, conserving some 96 acres of the surrounding rainforest and letting it grow back with native plants and animals.